Odyseus/cinnamon_tools_docs/docs/_sources/includes/01-usage.rst.txt

 - ``generate_meta_file``: Generates a unified metadata file with the content of the metadata.json file from all xlets.
 It also contains extra data for all xlets to facilitate their development.
 - ``create_localized_help``: Generates the localized **HELP.html** file for all xlets.
 This file is a standalone HTML file that contains detailed a description and usage instructions for each xlet.
 It also contains their change logs and list of contributors/mentions.
 - ``generate_trans_stats``: Generates a simple table with information about missing translated strings inside the PO files.
-- ``update_pot_files``: It re-generates all xlets POT files to reflect the changes made to the translatable strings on them.
+- ``update_pot_files``: It re-generates all xlets' POT files to reflect the changes made to the translatable strings on them.
 - ``update_spanish_localizations``: It updates the **es.po** files from all xlets from their respective POT files.
 - ``create_changelogs``: Generates *human readable* change logs from the Git history of changes for each xlet.